mkaszubowski/reefpoints/source/posts/2016-05-25-how-does-project-communication-become-complex.md

-The information exchange in a group could be managed by breaking down & [https://en.wikipedia.org/wiki/Stakeholder_management](managing different stakeholders) depending on their influence (power) and influence level.
+The information exchange in a group could be managed by breaking down & [managing different stakeholders](https://en.wikipedia.org/wiki/Stakeholder_management) depending on their influence (power) and influence level.